What Is A Message Map?

 Build a 20-minute Message Map to frame long-form content such as speeches and presentations, white papers, e-books, reports, and articles.

-By co-creating a Message Map with your executive team, sales, and subject-matter experts in the same room, you gain instant buy-in from the top.
+By co-creating a Message Map with your executive team, sales, and subject-matter experts in the same room, you gain instant buy-in for your message from the top.
 That’s why I encourage you to build a big tent to co-create your company message.

-When you co-create your message, it enjoys support from your leadership team, which makes it easier to get communications, marketing, public relations and investor relations jobs did successfully.
+When you co-create your message, it enjoys support from your leadership team, which makes it easier to get communications, marketing, public relations and investor relations jobs done successfully.

 Message Maps help employees tell your brand’s story.

-With a Message Map, you can bring employees on board as brand ambassadors.
-You train them with a simple consistent message that enables them to tell customers what your brand stands for.
+With a Message Map, you can bring employees aboard as brand ambassadors.
+You train them with one simple consistent message that enables them to tell customers what your brand stands for.

 Your competitors’ employees probably cannot tell their company’s story.
 In fact, most employees in most companies can’t tell their brand’s story, a Gallup study found.